savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Current Focus

+The current focus is establishing a robust dual-branch structure for the BIG BRAIN Memory Bank system.
+We've recently implemented a development branch strategy to separate the stable "clean install" version from the development version with current improvements.

-The current focus is comprehensive documentation of the BIG BRAIN Memory Bank system workflows and processes.
+Additionally, we're continuing to enhance the comprehensive documentation of the BIG BRAIN Memory Bank system workflows and processes.
 We've recently completed the creation of detailed workflow documentation pages to provide structured guidance for key operational processes.

 ## Recent Changes

+- **Repository Structure**:

+  - Implemented a dual-branch structure with `main` (stable) and `memory-bank-dev` (development)
+  - Created development documentation (DEVELOPMENT.md, SETUP-DEV-BRANCH.md)
+  - Added scripts for branch management and setup
+  - Updated Memory Bank with branch structure information

 - **Workflow Documentation**: Created comprehensive documentation for the core
   workflows: